What Is a Good MCAT Score?

 • Osteopathic (DO) matriculants: 502.97

-An MCAT percentile tells you how well you did compared to all other test-takers from the past 3 years.
+MCAT percentile ranks tell you how well you did compared to all other test-takers from the past three years.

 For example, if you scored in the 52nd percentile, you scored the same as or above 52% of test-takers.
 If you scored in the 97th percentile, you scored the same as or above 97% of the other test-takers.

-It’s important to know and understand your percentile because some schools may have a preference for students at or above a certain percentile threshold.
+It’s important to know and understand MCAT percentile scores because some schools may have a preference for students at or above a certain threshold.

 Total MCAT ScoreMCAT Percentile Rank